jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Rule description: for SMTP verification, in a nutshell, the system requires users to provide an account name and password before they can login the SMTP server.
 The purpose of adding SMTP verification is to protect users from spam.
 Limit the number of failures of SMTP verification for each connection to prevent repeated attempts of passwords

-If the rule is triggered: mail from command returns "550 Requested mail action not taken: too much fail authentications\r\n” and disconnects
+If the rule is triggered: mail from command returns "550 Requested mail action not taken: too much fail authentications\r\n" and disconnects

 Maximum number of commands for each connection can be accepted

 Rule description: limit the number of commands for each connection to prevent the client from sending too many commands.
 If a user SMTP verification fails for more than 30 times within a connection, the system disconnects.

-If the rule is triggered: mail form or rcpt to command returns "450 Requested mail action not taken: too much command\r\n” and disconnects
+If the rule is triggered: mail form or rcpt to command returns "450 Requested mail action not taken: too much command\r\n" and disconnects

 Maximum number of command errors for each connection can be accepted